Fire at Carlton Hotel in Bugis, blackouts reported in area

 Electricity supply to some areas in central Singapore was disrupted, SP Group confirmed.

-"Our officers were immediately deployed to the affected areas and our priority is to restore supply as safely and quickly as possible," it said in a Facebook post.
-"Supply has been restored to most of these locations."
+"Our officers were immediately deployed to the affected areas and our priority is to restore supply as safely and quickly as possible," it said on Facebook.

+In a later update, SP Group said that power was fully restored by 1.21pm to all areas except Carlton Hotel.

+"Our teams are carrying out works at the substation serving Carlton Hotel to restore supply as soon as possible," the utilities company said.

 This story came from a reader tip-off.
 If you would like to send in photos or videos of something newsworthy, WhatsApp our Mediacorp news hotline at +65 8218 8281 or message us on Facebook.